GMP & CBD: Why the EU’s Good Manufacturing Practices for the cannabis industry are so important

-There may be different reasons for one to apply for a EU-GMP certification, ranging from hoping to enter overseas markets to marketing purposes.
-Establishing a clear objective helps one to define the appropriate GMP certification to obtain.
-There may be other GMP's, such as cGMP in the US, EU-GMP in EU and Guide-104 GMP in Canada.
-These certifications are similar, though they are generally applicable for companies for the jurisdictions where they are certified.
+There may be different reasons why a company may wish to apply for an EU-GMP certification; for instance, it may hope to enter overseas markets.
+Establishing a clear objective helps inform the kind of GMP certification that the company should obtain.
+There may be other GMP certifications, such as cGMP in the US, EU-GMP in EU and Guide-104 GMP in Canada.
+These certifications are similar, though they are generally more applicable to companies under the jurisdictions where they are certified.
 For example, if a Canadian company plans to produce cannabis-based medications or active pharmaceutical ingredients in Canada, it will have to apply for Guide-104 GMP.
 However, if the company plans to sell these medications in the European Union, it requires the EU-GMP certification.

-At this stage, the company evaluates the infrastructure and its compliance with GMP requirements.
-EU-GMP requirements differ from GPP as it covers wider areas, such as production and storage.
-This evaluation detects the gaps in infrastructure requirements, measures their ability to fix them and potential costs.
+At this stage of the process, the company evaluates its infrastructure and its compliance with GMP requirements.
+EU-GMP requirements differ from GPP as they cover wider areas, such as production and storage.
+This evaluation detects the gaps in infrastructure requirements and measures a company’s ability to fix them, as well as calculating the potential costs.
 If the company accepts the EU-GMP infrastructure requirements, it must implement and minimise these gaps in a way that is acceptable under GMP guidelines.

 Quality management systems assessment